riongull/notes/dash_unit_denominations.md

 Dash is now approaching its 4th year in existence.  **We have currently claimed just over 1% of the market share**.
 Recent entrants who have more attractive units of account have come out of obscurity and blown by Dash in a matter of weeks.
 Why?
 Could it have anything to do with how they've designed their units?

 It's time to take action.
 It's time to proactively address this issue head on.
 Dash has a good chance of dominating this new industry of free market money, but only if we continue to innovate.  **Our position is *not* inevitable**.
 We may have more money to work with than any other coin, but we must use it properly.
 Let's not lose sight of the goal to be a currency.
 Let's not ignore one of the three pillars of currency, unit of account.
-I'm confident if we fix `DASH` (the unit), we will have a much higher chance of fixing Dash (the currency, community, and ecosystem), in the number 1 position in the industry.
+If we fix `DASH` (the unit), we will have a much higher chance of fixing Dash (the currency, community, and ecosystem) - fixing it into the #1 position in the industry, that is.